gatsbyjs/gatsby/docs/blog/2020-01-15-website-uptime/index.md

 Gatsby sites are simply files that can be pushed to a CDN like Cloudflare or Netlify or AWS Cloudfront.
 And CDNs are much less likely to go down.

 ## A site that's always ready for your guests

-Brian Webster, founder/CEO of the LA-based, design-focused agency Delicious Simplicity, compares how Gatsby builds the site ahead-of-time to being a good party host.
+Brian Webster, co-founder of the LA-based Delicious Simplicity, compares how Gatsby builds the site ahead-of-time to being a good party host.

-"We think of our websites sort of as a big event or a big party and everyone coming to visit it are our guests," says Webster.
-"So not pre-building and assembling web pages on the fly at request time would kind of be like the equivalent of setting up your party when your guests show up.
-Why would we doing that on their time?"
+"We think of websites as a big event or party and visitors as our guests," says Webster.
+"So not pre-building and assembling web pages at request time would be the equivalent of setting up your party when the guests arrive.
+Why would we do that on their time?"

-"As site owners, it's becoming more and more our responsibility to say, 'Hey, how much of this stuff can we get done before our guests show up?'
-Especially when we know what they're going to come and look at.
-Which means if we're expecting 10 people at our party or 10 thousand people show up, we're equipped to scale."
+"As site owners, it's becoming more and more our responsibility to ask, 'Hey, how much can we get done before our guests get here?'
+Especially when we know what they might look at.
+In many cases, we may prebuild the entire website."

 In a world where website visitors are a source of revenue or donations, Webster points out, time is money, and traffic spikes from publicity, email newsletter blasts, should be taken advantage of rather than worried about.

-Wester again:
+Webster again:

-"We never want our best day to be our worst day -- the site going down, or becoming slow," he says.
+"We never want our best day to be our worst day - the site going down, or becoming slow," he says.
 "But with [Gatsby], everything's prebuilt.
 Scale is cheap, easy.
-I think that's just really great for your best day to be your best day and to get as many of those donations as you can."
+If we're expecting 10 people at our party and 10 thousand show up, we're well equipped.

 ## No more clearing caches and hoping for the best